simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 14
 ## El Cordero y la iglesia perfecta de los 144.000 en el monte Sion
-^1^ Vi, y he aquí el Cordero de pie sobre el monte Sión, y con él un número de ciento cuarenta y cuatro mil, que tenían su nombre y el nombre de su Padre escrito en la frente. ^a^ ^2^ Oí un ruido del cielo como el ruido de muchas aguas y como el ruido de un gran trueno.
-El sonido que oí era como el de arpistas tocando sus arpas. ^b^ ^3^ Cantan un cántico nuevo ante el trono y ante los cuatro seres vivos y los ancianos.
-Nadie podía aprender el cántico, excepto los ciento cuarenta y cuatro mil, los que habían sido redimidos de la tierra. ^4^ Estos son los que no se contaminaron con mujeres, pues son vírgenes.
-Estos son los que siguen al Cordero dondequiera que vaya.
-Estos fueron redimidos por Jesús de entre los hombres, las primicias para Dios y para el Cordero. ^c^ ^5^ En su boca no se encontró ninguna mentira, pues son irreprochables. ^d^
-^a^[**14:1** Apoc 7,4; Apoc 3,12] ^b^[**14:2** Apoc 1,15] ^c^[**14:4** 1Cor 7,1; 1Cor 7,8] ^d^[**14:5** TR añade “ante el trono de Dios”]
+@1 Y miré, y he aquí, el Cordero estaba sobre el monte de Sión, y con él ciento cuarenta y cuatro mil, que tenían el nombre de su Padre escrito en sus frentes.
+@2 Y oí una voz del cielo como ruido de muchas aguas, y como sonido de un gran trueno: y oí una voz de tañedores de arpas que tañían con sus arpas:
+@3 Y cantaban como un cántico nuevo delante del trono, y delante de los cuatro animales, y de los ancianos: y ninguno podía aprender el cántico sino aquellos ciento cuarenta y cuatro mil, los cuales fueron comprados de entre los de la tierra.
+@4 Estos son los que con mujeres no fueron contaminados; porque son vírgenes.
+Estos, los que siguen al Cordero por donde quiera que fuere.
+Estos fueron comprados de entre los hombres por primicias para Dios y para el Cordero.
+@5 Y en sus bocas no ha sido hallado engaño; porque ellos son sin mácula delante del trono de Dios.

 ## Tres llamados de ángeles proclaman un mensaje eterno de salvación para todos los pueblos, así como la caída de Babilonia y anuncian el juicio de los adoradores de la bestia
-^6^ Vi a un ángel que volaba en medio del cielo y que tenía una Buena Noticia eterna que anunciar a los habitantes de la tierra, a toda nación, tribu, lengua y pueblo. ^7^ Dijo a gran voz: “Temed al Señor y dadle gloria, porque ha llegado la hora de su juicio.
-Adorad al que hizo el cielo, la tierra, el mar y las fuentes de agua”.
+@6 Y vi otro ángel volar por en medio del cielo, que tenía el evangelio eterno para predicarlo á los que moran en la tierra, y á toda nación y tribu y lengua y pueblo,
+@7 Diciendo en alta voz: Temed á Dios, y dadle honra; porque la hora de su juicio es venida; y adorad á aquel que ha hecho el cielo y la tierra y el mar y las fuentes de las aguas.

-^8^ Otro, un segundo ángel, le siguió diciendo: “Ha caído Babilonia la grande, que ha hecho beber a todas las naciones del vino de la ira de su inmoralidad sexual.” ^a^
+@8 Y otro ángel le siguió, diciendo: Ha caído, ha caído Babilonia, aquella grande ciudad, porque ella ha dado á beber á todas las naciones del vino del furor de su fornicación.
-^a^[**14:8** Apoc 18,1; Jer 25,15-16; Jer 51,7; Is 21,9]

-^9^ Otro ángel, un tercero, los siguió, diciendo con gran voz: “Si alguno adora a la bestia y a su imagen, y recibe una marca en la frente o en la mano, ^a^ ^10^ también beberá del vino de la ira de Dios, que está preparado sin mezcla en la copa de su ira.
-Será atormentado con fuego y azufre en presencia de los santos ángeles y en presencia del Cordero. ^b^ ^11^ El humo de su tormento sube por los siglos de los siglos.
-No tienen descanso ni de día ni de noche, los que adoran a la bestia y a su imagen, y los que reciben la marca de su nombre.
+@9 Y el tercer ángel los siguió, diciendo en alta voz: Si alguno adora á la bestia y á su imagen, y toma la señal en su frente, ó en su mano,
+@10 Este también beberá del vino de la ira de Dios, el cual está echado puro en el cáliz de su ira; y será atormentado con fuego y azufre delante de los santos ángeles, y delante del Cordero:
-^a^[**14:9** Apoc 13,12-17] ^b^[**14:10** Sal 75,8]
+@11 Y el humo del tormento de ellos sube para siempre jamás.
+Y los que adoran á la bestia y á su imagen, no tienen reposo día ni noche, ni cualquiera que tomare la señal de su nombre.

-^12^ Aquí está la perseverancia de los santos, los que guardan los mandamientos de Dios y la fe de Jesús.” ^a^ ^a^[**14:12** Apoc 13,10]
+@12 Aquí está la paciencia de los santos; aquí están los que guardan los mandamientos de Dios, y la fe de Jesús.

 ## Una voz celestial proclama la bienaventuranza de los creyentes (mártires) que son fieles hasta la muerte
-^13^ Oí una voz del cielo que decía: “Escribe: “Bienaventurados los muertos que mueren en el Señor a partir de ahora””.
-“Sí”, dice el Espíritu, “para que descansen de sus trabajos, porque sus obras siguen con ellos”. ^a^
+@13 Y oí una voz del cielo que me decía: Escribe: Bienaventurados los muertos que de aquí adelante mueren en el Señor.
+Sí, dice el Espíritu, que descansarán de sus trabajos; porque sus obras con ellos siguen.
-^a^[**14:13** Is 57,2; Heb 4,10; Fil 1,23]

 ## El juicio del Hijo del Hombre en la tierra bajo la imagen de una cosecha de grano y una vendimia
-^14^ Miré y vi una nube blanca, y sobre la nube uno sentado como un hijo de hombre,^a^ que tenía en la cabeza una corona de oro y en la mano una hoz afilada. ^b^ ^15^ Otro ángel salió del templo, gritando a gran voz al que estaba sentado en la nube: “¡Envía tu hoz y siega, porque ha llegado la hora de cosechar; porque la mies de la tierra está madura!” ^c^ ^16^ El que estaba sentado en la nube clavó su hoz en la tierra, y la tierra fue segada.
+@14 Y miré, y he aquí una nube blanca; y sobre la nube uno sentado semejante al Hijo del hombre, que tenía en su cabeza una corona de oro, y en su mano una hoz aguda.
+@15 Y otro ángel salió del templo, clamando en alta voz al que estaba sentado sobre la nube: Mete tu hoz, y siega; porque la hora de segar te es venida, porque la mies de la tierra está madura.
-^a^[**14:14** 14:14 Daniel 7:13] ^b^[**14:14** Mar 13,26] ^c^[**14:15** Mat 13,39; Jl 3,13]
+@16 Y el que estaba sentado sobre la nube echó su hoz sobre la tierra, y la tierra fué segada.

-^17^ Otro ángel salió del templo que está en el cielo.
-También tenía una hoz afilada. ^18^ Otro ángel salió del altar, el que tiene poder sobre el fuego, y llamó con gran voz al que tenía la hoz afilada, diciendo: “¡Envía tu hoz afilada y recoge los racimos de la vid de la tierra, porque las uvas de la tierra están completamente maduras!” ^19^ El ángel clavó su hoz en la tierra, recogió la cosecha de la tierra y la echó en el gran lagar de la ira de Dios. ^20^ El lagar fue pisado fuera de la ciudad, y del lagar salió sangre hasta las bridas de los caballos, hasta mil seiscientos estadios. ^a^ ^b^
+@17 Y salió otro ángel del templo que está en el cielo, teniendo también una hoz aguda.
+@18 Y otro ángel salió del altar, el cual tenía poder sobre el fuego, y clamó con gran voz al que tenía la hoz aguda, diciendo: Mete tu hoz aguda, y vendimia los racimos de la tierra; porque están maduras sus uvas.
-^a^[**14:20** 1600 estadios = 296 kilómetros o 184 millas] ^b^[**14:20** Is 63,3]
+@19 Y el ángel echó su hoz aguda en la tierra, y vendimió la viña de la tierra, y echó la uva en el grande lagar de la ira de Dios.
+@20 Y el lagar fué hollado fuera de la ciudad, y del lagar salió sangre hasta los frenos de los caballos por mil y seiscientos estadios.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 14
+## The Lamb and the perfect church of the 144,000 on Mount Zion
-^1^ I saw, and behold, the Lamb standing on Mount Zion, and with him a number, one hundred forty-four thousand, having his name and the name of his Father written on their foreheads. ^2^ I heard a sound from heaven like the sound of many waters and like the sound of a great thunder.
-The sound which I heard was like that of harpists playing on their harps. ^3^ They sing a new song before the throne and before the four living creatures and the elders.
-No one could learn the song except the one hundred forty-four thousand, those who had been redeemed out of the earth. ^4^ These are those who were not defiled with women, for they are virgins.
+@1 I saw, and behold, the Lamb standing on Mount Zion, and with him a number, one hundred forty-four thousand, having his name and the name of his Father written on their foreheads.
+@2 I heard a sound from heaven like the sound of many waters and like the sound of a great thunder.
+The sound which I heard was like that of harpists playing on their harps.
+@3 They sing a new song before the throne and before the four living creatures and the elders.
+No one could learn the song except the one hundred forty-four thousand, those who had been redeemed out of the earth.
+@4 These are those who were not defiled with women, for they are virgins.
 These are those who follow the Lamb wherever he goes.
-These were redeemed by Jesus from among men, the first fruits to God and to the Lamb. ^5^ In their mouth was found no lie, for they are blameless.^a^
+These were redeemed by Jesus from among men, the first fruits to God and to the Lamb.
-^a^[**14:5** TR adds “before the throne of God”]
+@5 In their mouth was found no lie, for they are blameless.^a^ ^a^[**14:5** TR adds “before the throne of God”]

+## Three calls of angels proclaim an eternal message of salvation for all peoples, as well as the fall of Babylon and announce the judgment of the worshipers of the beast
-^6^ I saw an angel flying in mid heaven, having an eternal Good News to proclaim to those who dwell on the earth—to every nation, tribe, language, and people. ^7^ He said with a loud voice, “Fear the Lord, and give him glory, for the hour of his judgment has come.
+@6 I saw an angel flying in mid heaven, having an eternal Good News to proclaim to those who dwell on the earth—to every nation, tribe, language, and people.
+@7 He said with a loud voice, “Fear the Lord, and give him glory, for the hour of his judgment has come.
 Worship him who made the heaven, the earth, the sea, and the springs of waters!”

-^8^ Another, a second angel, followed, saying, “Babylon the great has fallen, which has made all the nations to drink of the wine of the wrath of her sexual immorality.”
+@8 Another, a second angel, followed, saying, “Babylon the great has fallen, which has made all the nations to drink of the wine of the wrath of her sexual immorality.”

-^9^ Another angel, a third, followed them, saying with a great voice, “If anyone worships the beast and his image, and receives a mark on his forehead or on his hand, ^10^ he also will drink of the wine of the wrath of God, which is prepared unmixed in the cup of his anger.
-He will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb. ^11^ The smoke of their torment goes up forever and ever.
+@9 Another angel, a third, followed them, saying with a great voice, “If anyone worships the beast and his image, and receives a mark on his forehead or on his hand,
+@10 he also will drink of the wine of the wrath of God, which is prepared unmixed in the cup of his anger.
+He will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
+@11 The smoke of their torment goes up forever and ever.
 They have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name.

-^12^ Here is the perseverance of the saints, those who keep the commandments of God and the faith of Jesus.”
+@12 Here is the perseverance of the saints, those who keep the commandments of God and the faith of Jesus.”

+## A heavenly voice proclaims the blessedness of believers (martyrs) who are faithful unto death
-^13^ I heard a voice from heaven saying, “Write, ‘Blessed are the dead who die in the Lord from now on.’”
+@13 I heard a voice from heaven saying, “Write, ‘Blessed are the dead who die in the Lord from now on.’”

 “Yes,” says the Spirit, “that they may rest from their labors, for their works follow with them.”

+## The judgment of the Son of Man on earth under the image of a grain harvest and a vintage
-^14^ I looked, and saw a white cloud, and on the cloud one sitting like a son of man,^a^ having on his head a golden crown, and in his hand a sharp sickle. ^15^ Another angel came out of the temple, crying with a loud voice to him who sat on the cloud, “Send your sickle and reap, for the hour to reap has come; for the harvest of the earth is ripe!” ^16^ He who sat on the cloud thrust his sickle on the earth, and the earth was reaped.
+@14 I looked, and saw a white cloud, and on the cloud one sitting like a son of man,^a^ having on his head a golden crown, and in his hand a sharp sickle.
+@15 Another angel came out of the temple, crying with a loud voice to him who sat on the cloud, “Send your sickle and reap, for the hour to reap has come; for the harvest of the earth is ripe!”
+@16 He who sat on the cloud thrust his sickle on the earth, and the earth was reaped.
 ^a^[**14:14** Daniel 7:13]

-^17^ Another angel came out of the temple which is in heaven.
-He also had a sharp sickle. ^18^ Another angel came out from the altar, he who has power over fire, and he called with a great voice to him who had the sharp sickle, saying, “Send your sharp sickle and gather the clusters of the vine of the earth, for the earth’s grapes are fully ripe!” ^19^ The angel thrust his sickle into the earth, and gathered the vintage of the earth and threw it into the great wine press of the wrath of God. ^20^ The wine press was trodden outside of the city, and blood came out of the wine press, up to the bridles of the horses, as far as one thousand six hundred stadia.^a^
+@17 Another angel came out of the temple which is in heaven.
+He also had a sharp sickle.
+@18 Another angel came out from the altar, he who has power over fire, and he called with a great voice to him who had the sharp sickle, saying, “Send your sharp sickle and gather the clusters of the vine of the earth, for the earth’s grapes are fully ripe!”
+@19 The angel thrust his sickle into the earth, and gathered the vintage of the earth and threw it into the great wine press of the wrath of God.
+@20 The wine press was trodden outside of the city, and blood came out of the wine press, up to the bridles of the horses, as far as one thousand six hundred stadia.^a^
 ^a^[**14:20** 1600 stadia = 296 kilometers or 184 miles]

 \nopandoc{\end{otherlanguage}}